-Global Communities has been working in Honduras for the past 20 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.
+Global Communities has been working in Honduras for more than 20 years, implementing a variety of development projects focused on housing, sanitation, disaster mitigation, municipal development, environmental management, agriculture, sustainable tourism and economic development.

 To learn more about our programs in Honduras, visit the Honduras website.

-Global Communities is supporting vulnerable women through the Wal-Mart Foundation funded Latin American Women’s Initiative.
-This program works to help women in Honduras find sustainable, market-based opportunities for employment, helping them to support their families and empowering them in the workplace.
+Global Communities supported vulnerable women through the Walmart Foundation-funded Latin American Women’s Initiative.
+This program helped women find sustainable, market-based opportunities for employment, enabling them to support their families and empowering them in the workplace.
+With funding from United Nations Population Fund, Global Communities also worked with local organizations in the Western and Northern Coast regions of Honduras on health interventions focused on sexual and reproductive health, HIV/AIDS and gender-based violence targeting women and youth in marginalized communities.

 Global Communities, in cooperation with the Honduras Office of Migration and Foreigners of the Ministry of Governance and Justice and local non-governmental organizations, provided assistance to trafficking victims and raised awareness of the problem with the general public.
 Funded by the US State Department’s Office to Monitor and Combat Trafficking in persons, Global Communities helped to coordinate and streamline victim services provided by public institutions and created employment opportunities for victims to help them reintegrate into society.